Pierrepont/java-oop-help/README.md

 - Be nice.
 Constructive or questioning comments only.
 - Do not steal code.
 Code in this repository is not licensed for reuse.
 - Try not to break anything.
 Only use this repository in the ways outlined in this file.
+- Try something before you ask for help, even if it doesn't work at all.